afischerdev/brouter-profile/README.md

 and [Google Play](https://play.google.com/store/apps/details?id=btools.routingapp) or [F-Droid](https://f-droid.org/packages/btools.routingapp) for installation.

 There are some files for use:
 * waterway_nomod.brf    . works with standard lookup table and standard data files
+* river_canoe_nomod.brf . works also with the standard (adapted from [river_poutnikl.brf](https://github.com/poutnikl/Brouter-profiles))
+* lookups_all_mod.dat   . contains sample lookups for the next generation lookup table
+* waterway_mod.brf      . works with a modified lookup table
+* river_canoe_mod.brf   . needs a modification on lookup table
 * waterway_future.brf   . contains some ideas, see brouter_one for more
 * folder brouter_one contains an update for brouter classes, lookup and waterway.brf for that

 With AFTrack since Oct 2020 comes a new BRouter handling.
 No direct interaction with BRouter profiles needed.